By Michelle Rowe, Senior accountant at Hive Business

 Just like you did following the setup of your workplace pension shortly after your staging date, you will also need to re-declare your compliance with the regulations.
 This can be done online with further details available on The Pension Regulator’s website.
 The deadline for your re-declaration is 5 months from the 3rd anniversary of your staging date.

-It may be that your pension or payroll provider can help with some (or all) of these tasks but, if you’d like to find out more about the process of automatic re-enrolment or our payroll services in general, please call us on 01872 300232 or email [email protected].
+It may be that your pension or payroll provider can help with some (or all) of these tasks but, if you’d like to find out more about the process of automatic re-enrolment or our payroll services in general, please call us on 01872 300232 or email us at [email protected].